CONTACT US NOW | (925) 932-0201

 Or perhaps making that type of connection with another person scares you.
 There is a vulnerability in relationships, and if you find it difficult to be open with another person, you may simply be avoiding the issue by continually seeking out sex without meaningful connection.

 I want you to think about whether or not you might find intimacy more satisfying and fulfilling than sex.
-I want you to think about whether or not intimacy is missing from your life, and if you are attempting to fill that empty space with sex.
-I want you to think about whether or not that approach is working for you.
+I want you to think about whether or not intimacy is missing from your life and if you are attempting to fill that empty space with sex.
+I want you to think about whether or not that approach is working for you and if you could benefit from talking with a sex addition therapist.

 I am not taking a puritanical approach here.
 Sex is a very important part of the human experience, but there are constructive ways to go about making sex part of your life, and there are damaging ways.
 In fact, if you find that you have tremendous difficulty with intimacy, I want you to think about whether there may be a damaging sexual experience in your past.